Architecting, Deploying and Managing Ongoing Operations With the constantly escalating threat...

 Three Zero Trust Security Myths

 You may know that your business needs to implement a Zero Trust architecture and deploy policies to protect against ransomware and other insidious threats.
 But understanding exactly what Zero Trust is can be a major challenge.
 The truth is, Zero Trust is widely misunderstood.
-Let's clear up a few of the most pervasive myths here:
+Let's clear up a few of the most pervasive myths in this post.

 MYTH #1: ZERO TRUST IS A PRODUCT